udo-munk/z80pack/doc/README-asm.txt

 Option p:
 Set the page length for the list file.
 The default is 65 and the allowed range is 6 to 144 or 0.
+If page length is 0 the assembler only prints a single header at the start of the listing and inserts an empty line for PAGE/EJECT and INCLUDE/MACLIB instead of starting a new page.

 Option e:
-Set the significant number of characters in symbols to <num>.
+Set the number of significant characters in symbols to <num>.
 The default is 8 and the allowed range is 6 to 32.

 Option h:
-Set the maximum number of bytes per hex record to <num>.
+Set the maximum number of bytes per HEX record to <num>.
 The default is 32 and the allowed range is 1 to 32.

 Option x: